aalmeida9/ZT-BC-lab/README.md

 ### Software Defined Networking (SDN) Controller

-SDN controller currently uses the Ryu framework for the firewall application.
+The SDN controller uses the Ryu framework for the firewall and single sign-on applications.
 More information can be found here: https://ryu-sdn.org/

 ```sh
 # Default Ryu applications can be run with: ryu-manager ryu.app.RYU_APP_NAME